leejyart/my-trip/README.md

 7. After the email of the user is registered successfully take the user to a New page saying: "Congratulations, your email has been registered."
 (-ing) 8.
 Add some CSS dynamic render features to the page.
 The page must look equally good Regardless of the screen size (mobile or web).
 (-ing) 9.
 Save user cache (cookies) information.
 If the user returns to your page fillout the input fields automatically.
 (-ing) 10.
-Make user the user can download/install your PWA website in the mobile device.
+Make user the user can download/install your PWA website in the mobile device .